 Participation in STEP 1 will give you early registration access to our summer fun camp (STEP 2 of our electric program).
-Summer fun participants will receive an electric program tools kit including a soldering iron.
+If we are able to proceed with camp, Summer fun participants will receive an electric program tools kit including a soldering iron.
 At the end of this 3-day camp, youth will have completed a wiring project, soldering project, and have attended a program at the local electric co-op.
 This camp will cost $10.
 I will provide photos of the experience for your project record book.

 Complete a Project Record Book

 4-H ages 11-18 as of January 2022 | We select 4-H youth to attend Electric Congress based on the previous year’s projects.
 If you participate in the 2021 Electric Project Book Competition you will have a chance to attend the 4-H Electric Congress in April of 2022 with all expenses paid.
 Two 4-H members with the best electric project record books from each county that have not previously attended Electric Congress more than once will be selected to attend as a county delegate.
 You can only attend Electric Congress as a county delegate twice.
 You MUST complete a current electric project book and answer these questions to be selected.